In this tutorial, we are going to shed some light on one of the most mysterious inhabitants of the Excel universe - the OFFSET function.

 =OFFSET(A1,3,1)

-The formula tells Excel to take cell A1 as the starting point (reference), then move 3 rows down (rows argument) and 1 column to the left (cols argument).
+The formula tells Excel to take cell A1 as the starting point (reference), then move 3 rows down (rows argument) and 1 column to the right (cols argument).
 As the result, this OFFSET formula returns the value in cell B4.

 The image on the left shows the function's route and the screenshot on the right demonstrates how you can use the OFFSET formula on real-life data.
 The only difference between the two formulas is that the second one (on the right) includes a cell reference (E1) in the rows argument.
 But since cell E1 contains number 3, and exactly the same number appears in the rows argument of the first formula, both would return an identical result - the value in B4.